ternbusty/monaka-fs/examples/README.md

 ## Next Steps

+### For Runtime Dynamic Linking (Recommended)
+- **Start here**: Run the `runtime-linker` demo to see dynamic composition in action
+- Explore `runtime-linker/src/main.rs` to understand the implementation
+- Experiment with swapping different VFS adapter implementations
+- Build plugin systems or multi-tenant applications
+- Use this approach for maximum modularity and flexibility

-### For Component Model Development
+### For Component Model Development (Static Composition)
 - Explore the source code in `component-rust/src/main.rs` and `component-c/main.c`
-- Learn how standard POSIX/C I/O APIs work with the VFS provider
+- Learn how standard POSIX/C I/O APIs work with the VFS adapter
 - Create your own WASI Preview 2 applications
 - Experiment with component composition using `wac`
+- Use this approach when you need single-file deployment

 ### For Legacy Library Usage
 - Explore the source code in `rust/src/main.rs` and `c/main.c`
 - Learn how to use fs-wasm FFI directly from C
 - Learn how to use fs-core library from Rust
 - Build custom applications that need direct filesystem control
+- Use this approach when you need direct library access

 ### General
 - Read the [CLAUDE.md](../CLAUDE.md) for detailed architecture information
 - Run tests: `cargo test` to understand the filesystem behavior
 - Modify examples to test additional filesystem operations
+- **Recommended**: Start with runtime dynamic linking, then explore alternatives based on your needs